lisovin/scalejs/scalejs-docs/src/documents/visualization.html.md

 ### Dynamic Data Loading

-The ```data``` parameter instead of taking an array can also take an observable.
-If an observable is passed, before every search the binding will get the most updated value it contains and use that to search from.
+The ```data``` parameter instead of taking an array can also take an observable to easily display static or dynamic data.

 ## Installation